mcohen01/node-quickbooks/README.md

 <a name="deleteBill" />
 #### deleteBill(idOrEntity, callback)

-Deletes the Bill from Quickbooks
+Deletes the Bill from QuickBooks

 __Arguments__